Washington also spoke of the evils of unbacked paper currency.

 One way sound money advocates can honor America’s first (and arguably greatest) President is through the America the Beautiful series of 5-ounce silver coins.
 Yes, at five full ounces, these coins make quite an impression.

 The America the Beautiful series features 56 hefty 5-oz silver coins.
-The obverse carries the familiar portrait of George Washington featured on current Washington quarters but greatly enlarged with stunning detail.
+The obverse carries the familiar portrait of George Washington featured in current Washington quarters but is greatly enlarged with stunning detail.

 The coin's reverse (or tails) side features a national park or historical site.
-The list of sites to adorn the 56 coins were chosen in a process which included state governors, the U.S. Interior Department, the Secretary of the Treasury, the U.S. Commission of Fine Arts and the Citizens Coinage Advisory Committee.
+The list of sites to adorn the 56 coins was chosen in a process that included state governors, the U.S. Interior Department, the Secretary of the Treasury, the U.S. Commission of Fine Arts, and the Citizens Coinage Advisory Committee.

 The first coin in the series, honoring Hot Springs National Park in Arkansas, was issued in 2010.
 Four additional coins followed with the same 2010 date.
 Each year thereafter, five new designs have been released.